LeatuyrBertyk/dotfiles/README.md

 ## How to setup

 To make a simple workflow, you should use [GNU Stow](https://github.com/aspiers/stow) tool to automatically link configuration in dotfiles directly to system.
-Follow below steps for detailed:
+Follow below steps for details.

 1. Clone the repository: